 Multi-cycle convergence loop.
 The longer-term goal is for the reviewer to participate in a structured back-and-forth: the implementer pushes fixes, the reviewer looks again, and a circuit breaker stops the loop after a configurable number of exchanges (default 3) if no convergence is reached.
 The mechanics on the implementer side are written into our project rules; the mechanics on the reviewer side are pending.
 Tracked in beads.

 Migration from option 2 to option 3.
 The current architecture (publisher in the consumer repo, executed in each project repo’s CI) is the right fit for our scale.
 If the consumer count grows past five-or-so, the conduit-side puller (option 3) becomes worth considering.
-The migration is real and not a one-way door — the publisher logic moves into a conduit-side script, project-side workflows get deleted, and state moves to conduit-side files.
+The migration is real and not a one-way door — the publisher logic moves into a conduit-side script, project-side workflows get deleted, and scope/state moves to conduit-side files.
 We do not need this yet.

 Key Takeaway